-An important feature of the Cathay Premium Economy seats, is the entertainment system.
+An important feature of the Cathay Pacific Premium Economy seats is the entertainment systems.
 You get a wider screen than you do in regular Economy, as well as better over-the-ear noise-canceling headphones.
-On top of that, you can adjust the screen so that it's always clear regardless of how much you recline your seat, or the passenger in front of you does.
+On top of that, you can adjust the screen so that it's always clear regardless of how much you recline your seat or the passenger in front of you does.

-Yup, the planes we flew had cameras attached at their tops and bottoms that broadcasted the view outside live as we flew for the entire duration of our flight.
+Yup, the planes we flew had a nose camera and tail camera attached that broadcasted the view outside live as we flew for the entire duration of our flight.
+A window seat is no longer required for views.
 You could choose between the top and the bottom view to see the plane take off and land, or to gaze at the passing landscape beneath you.

 It was the first time I saw this and I thought it was really cool.

 You can choose your Cathay Pacific movies and do everything else on the inflight entertainment system by using the touchscreen or the remote included in your seat.

 I can't report on the Cathay Pacific WiFi because we didn't use it.
 While WiFi is available in Premium Economy on Cathay Pacific A350 flights, you do have to pay for it.